lucaswerkmeister/m3api/README.md

   Technically, as soon as m3api receives a request, it queues a microtask (using `Promise.resolve()`) to dispatch it, and only other requests which arrive before that microtask runs have a chance to be combined with it.
-- API requests are **compatible** if they have the same options, and all the parameters they have in common are compatible.
+- API requests are **compatible** if their parameters and options are compatible.
-  Parameters are compatible if they’re identical (after simple transformations like `2` → `"2"`), or if they’re both sets, in which case they’re merged for the combined request.
+  The parameters as a whole are compatible if every parameter common to both requests is compatible, i.e. the parameter values are either identical (after simple transformations like `2` → `"2"`) or are both sets, in which case they’re merged for the combined request.
   (The `set( ... )` function, which can be imported from `node.js` and `browser.js`,
   is just a shortcut for `new Set( [ ... ] )`.)
+  Options are mostly compatible if they’re identical for both requests, but some options have special handling so that requests can still be combined even if they specify different values for those options.

 To take advantage of this feature, it’s recommended to use `set( ... )` instead of `[ ... ]` for most “list-like” API paremeters,